keystonejs/keystone/examples/README.md

 # Keystone Examples

-👋 Welcome to the Keystone Example Projects – a collection of examples that demonstrate Keystone features.
+👋 Welcome to the Keystone Example Projects – a collection of projects that demonstrate Keystone features.

 You can use these as jumping off point when adding features to your own Keystone project.
 ## Base Projects